 If you’re not familiar with chess, you have several different pieces, all with unique abilities to move in certain directions.
-You have your pawns on the front line and several other pieces leading up to your most important piece, the King.
-The object of chess is to protect the King, and capture the opposing team’s King.
+You have pawns on the front line and several other pieces leading up to your most important piece, the King.
+The object of chess is to protect the King and capture the opposing team’s King.

-That’s right, you can assume any role you want in life, whether it be a pawn or a King/Queen.
+That’s right; you can assume any role you want in life, whether it be a pawn or a King/Queen.
 How is that you ask?

 In Chess, inexperienced players usually sacrifice their pawns early in the game and try and protect “the important pieces.”
 Losing a pawn doesn’t affect us, but losing a bishop, a queen, and especially a King hurts us.
 In life, we define our roles based on the decisions we make.
-Too many people lead careless, uncalculated lives, running right into the enemy.
-When you think only about your own motives and not those of the people around you, you’re setting yourself up to get captured by the enemy and wiped off the board, so to speak.
+Too many people lead careless, uncalculated lives, running right into the Enemy.
+When you think only about your motives and not those of the people around you, you’re setting yourself up to get captured by the Enemy and wiped off the board, so to speak.

 Look at people you admire and look up to.
 There’s a good chance they live their lives as royalty.
 They put a solid support group around them.
 They work well with others.
 They make calculated moves and they plan very well.
 Aside from that, when it’s time to make a move in life, they strike hard and cover a lot of ground.